mavjav-edu/pcc_2e/beyond_pcc/pillow.md

 new_image.show()
 ```

 We set a brightness factor, which we'll multiply every RGB component value by.
 If this is equal to 1, we'll get an exact copy of the image.
 If it's greater than 1 we'll get a brighter image, and if it's less than 1 we'll get a darker image.
-The value 1.4 is probably higher than what you'd want for artistic purposes, but I want it to be really clear that the new image is brighter than the original.
+The value 1.4 is probably higher than what you'd want for artistic purposes, but we want it to be really clear that the new image is brighter than the original.

 Component values in this color model need to be integers, so we wrap the `int()` function around the multiplication operation for each pixel.
 The result is a brighter image, which you can see by looking at the original next to the brightened image: